Before Midnight (novel): The unfamiliar word

 Wolfe notes a bill introduced in British Parliament in 1770 which would punish women for wearing makeup and other fashions, including "Spanish wool," a term Wolfe is unfamiliar with.
 It was a form of rouge.

+Allusions to real events

+Wolfe is reading a novel published in 1953 in the early chapters of this story, titled Beauty for Ashes by Christopher La Farge.
+It was thus a recent book, reviewed in the local newspaper.
+Wolfe then read the collected writings of Clifton Fadiman, published in April 1955.